 The Township recognizes the need to ensure a supply of aggregates for local, regional, and provincial needs at a reasonable cost for future development purposes while ensuring that environmental impacts have been addressed and that no segment of the municipality experiences unreasonable impacts resulting from aggregate extractions.

-Areas with high aggregate potential where the establishment of aggregate uses may be appropriate are identified as Aggregate Reserve Bedrock Resource areas on Schedule as a constraint overlay.
-These areas are protected for possible future extraction purposes.
+Areas with high aggregate potential where the establishment of aggregate uses may be appropriate are identified as Aggregate Reserve Bedrock Resource areas on Schedule ‘J’ as a constraint overlay.
+These areas have a high potential for bedrock extraction and are protected for possible future extraction purposes.

 Existing licenced aggregate operations (whether pit or quarry) are recognized on Schedule ‘A’ to this Plan and are designated Aggregate.
 New pit or quarry operations outside the Aggregate designation areas on Schedule ‘A’ shall be established by amendment to this Official Plan.